Saturday, May 16, 2026

 By our staff reporter

-Climate change is making life more difficult for urban businesses in Ethiopia, where floods, heat waves and erratic weather are increasingly disrupting the livelihoods of women entrepreneurs and micro and small enterprises, according to a new report by the Center for Financial Inclusion and ACCION.
+Climate change is making life more difficult for urban businesses in Ethiopia, where floods, heat waves and erratic weather are increasingly disrupting the livelihoods of women entrepreneurs and micro and small enterprises, according to a new report by the Center for Financial Inclusion, an independent think-tank housed at Accion.
 The study says extreme weather is becoming more frequent and more severe in cities such as Addis Ababa and Dire Dawa, exposing the limits of existing infrastructure and financial protection.

-The April 2026 report, Information Access as a Driver of Resilience: Women’s Enterprises and Climate Shocks in Urban Ethiopia, says more than one-third of micro and small enterprise owners in Addis Ababa report being affected by climate shocks, while fewer than 20 percent can access emergency funds.
+The April 2026 report, Early Warnings, Faster Recovery: How Climate Information and Finance Shape Women’s Resilience in Urban Ethiopia, says more than one-third of micro and small enterprise owners in Addis Ababa report being affected by climate shocks, while fewer than 20 percent can access emergency funds.
 It adds that many women-led businesses are operating informally, with limited savings and weak access to digital tools, leaving them highly exposed when disaster strikes.

 The study, based on survey data and focus group discussions with more than 800 women microentrepreneurs in Addis Ababa and Dire Dawa, found that timely climate warnings can significantly improve recovery.
 Access to early alerts was associated with a 37 percent increase in rapid business recovery after a shock, especially when combined with savings or other financial tools.